eduardapontel/zingen/README.md

 - **index.html**: Main HTML file that structures the landing page content.
 - **styles/**: Contains all the CSS files for various sections such as global styles, buttons, cards, and specific page components like the hero, about, and footer sections.
-- **assets/**: Holds images, icons, and other media assets used throughout the page.
+- **assets/**: Contains images, icons, and other media assets used throughout the page.

 <br>